mudgalshriya2004-eng/Grid07-AI/README.md

 ## Objective

-The bot should understand the entire discussion context instead of responding only to the latest message.
+The bot understands the entire conversation context instead of responding only to the latest message.

 ---